brianhcruz/brianhcruz.github.io/etude_project/project_page.md

 <img src="/images/2017-08-05 12.26.02.jpg"> <img src="/images/20170308_092741.jpg">

 ### Administrative Support and Program Backstopping
 Due to my outstanding performance throughout the first year of my service, I was selected by the program headquarters to act as both a regional security warden and a volunteer trainer for the incoming cohort of volunteers in 2017.
+For the 2017 volunteer cohort, I provided mentoring and model teaching over the course of one week of their training program, facilitating cross-cultural instructional methodology workshops and reflection sessions.
+I further received training on planning and executing countrywide emergency lockdown and evacuation protocols; this training was, unfortunately put to use in September 2017, at which point the entire Peace Corps Burkina program was evacuated due to ongoing regional security threats.